 Service Accounts

-- Deploy Key – an SSH key that grants read or write access to a single repository.
+2. Deploy Key – an SSH key with read or write access to a single repository.

 Requirements

-A divisionally maintained Jenkins deployment requires access to a subset of the repositories in Flutter-Global for CI/CD:
+A Jenkins instance requires read access to a set of repositories in Flutter-Global for CI/CD.

-- To optimise ease of use, the GitHub app is configured with read access to all “Internal” visibility repositories by default.
-This reduces the overhead of repo access configuration but is low-risk given the “Internal” visibility of these repos already.
+• Ease of Use: The app has read access to all inner source repositories by default.
+This reduces the effort of repo access additions, but is low-risk given the intended wide visibility of these repos already.

 Deploy Key

-A deploy key is an SSH key that grants access to a single repository.
-It is useful when your use-case is limited to read or write access to the content of a single repository.
-If your use-case is more complex, use a GitHub app instead.
+A deploy key is an SSH key granted read or write access to the content of a single repository.

 - name: Setup SSH agent to use deploy key